 Referring commonly to metal wine barrels, however, a wine cask can be any barrel that holds wine.
 Wine casks come in a variety of shapes and sizes.

 Phenolic compounds are found in wine grapes and other organic plant material.
-These are responsible for the dry and bitter characteristics found in some wines.
+These are often responsible for the bitter characteristics found in some wines.

 The intentional addition of oxygen.
 Aeration rounds out a wine and softens the way it tastes.
 Air can enter wine through the action of swirling the glass, using a portable aeration tool or by decanting.
 Many wines require oxygen to showcase their broad array of stunning qualities.
 The process of decanting a bottle of wine allows it to open up more easily, enabling you to experience its full range and depth of character.
 Many experts claim that only older wines need to be decanted.
 Others say that all wines, red or white benefit from the decanting process; my advice, why not try both and see what you think for yourself.